krzys9876/zx_spectrum_scala/README.md

 # ZX Spectrum simulator #

-A ZX spectrum emulator in Scala.
-Uses Z80 processor simulator from [my other project](https://github.com/krzys9876/z80_sim_scala).
+The simulator uses Z80 processor simulator from [my other project](https://github.com/krzys9876/z80_sim_scala).
 As you may have heard, ZX Spectrum was extremely simplified computer so the actual simulator needs only:
 * an actual processor with memory
 * a dedicated I/O system for interaction with keyboard and external storage (no, I am not going to use old school tapes)